Soup-tech/CTF/tryhackme/advent_of_cyber_2021/README.md

 ### Challenge

-> What is the name of the new cookie that was created for your account?<br>
+> What is the name of the new cookie that was created for your account? user-auth
-user-auth<br>

 > What encoding type was used for the cookie value?<br>
 hexadecimal<br>